Wednesday, September 28, 2016

 Ibiza by looking for the copper coloured sailboat anchored at its foot.

-San Antonio (a wild town) & a space-age Spanish ferry
+San Antonio (a thoroughly wild town) & a space-age Spanish ferry

 By now, the quest for Vinho Verde was driving us on.
 (Vinho Verde, Portugal’s green wine, or green s**t - affectionately coined I’m sure, John!)
 So, with the weather in our favour and conditions much improved since leaving the Mistral behind, we started to do big steps, knowing that there were plenty of marinas at hand should we need to seek shelter.
 Finally, the Rock (Gibraltar) came into sight, so we rested at La Linea Marina until the tide and winds were right to escape through the Straits (with 25kts pushing us past Tarifa) and pop back out into the Atlantic.
 Ah, the Atlantic, bringing back those vague memories of tidal action and swell.
 A last ditch effort brought us straight to Lagos and we tucked up into a cosy marina berth just before a rather nasty weather system arrived from the NW bringing 30+kt winds.

-Raging & serious bushfire along the Spanish Coast - the specks are planes
+Raging & serious bushfires along the Spanish Coast - the specks are planes

-dropping water on the fire - there were 6 of them working together.
+dropping water on the fires - there were 6 planes, all working together.

 Calm seas at night